NextEra Energy (NYSE:NEE) Price Target Cut to $237.00 by Analysts at Morgan Stanley

-NextEra Energy (NYSE:NEE) had its target price trimmed by Morgan Stanley from $246.00 to $237.00 in a research report released on Friday morning, BenzingaRatingsTable reports.
-The brokerage currently has an equal weight rating on the utilities provider’s stock.
+NextEra Energy (NYSE:NEE) had its price objective cut by equities research analysts at Morgan Stanley from $246.00 to $237.00 in a note issued to investors on Friday, BenzingaRatingsTable reports.
+The firm presently has an “equal weight” rating on the utilities provider’s stock.
+Morgan Stanley’s price target points to a potential upside of 4.02% from the company’s previous close.

 NextEra Energy, Inc, through its subsidiaries, generates, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
 The company generates electricity through wind, solar, nuclear, and natural gas-fired facilities.
 It also provides risk management services related to power and gas consumption.